-That you have some problem or difficulty in your practice is, I think, very good thing.
+That you have some problem or difficulty in your practice, is, I think, very good thing.
 It is much easier to practice zazen without any problem.
-If you have some problem, you have some excuse to work on it [laughs, laughter], instead of shikantaza.
-Shikantaza is actually not so easy.
-If you are supposed to practice shikantaza, maybe it is pretty difficult thing.
+If you have some problem, you have some excuse to work on it, instead of shikan taza.
+Shikan taza is actually not so easy.
+If you are supposed to practice shikan taza, maybe it is pretty difficult thing.
 It is difficult to continue it.
 For a while you can do it, you know.
-Five minutes, ten minutes-you may be able to do it, but without cessation to continue shikantaza is pretty difficult.
+Five minutes, ten minutes, you may be able to do it, but without cessation, to continue shikan taza, is pretty difficult.

 We say "selflessness."
-"Selflessness" is to say, you know, just-or to explain what is selflessness is-is not so difficult, but actually what it means is, you know, not something to explain, but something to actually practice it or attain it-the stage you must attain, although there is no such "self" you know-no such thing as self.
+"Selflessness" is...to say just, to explain what is selflessness is, is not so difficult, but actually what it means is not something to explain, but something to actually practice it or attain it.
+The state you must attain, although there is no such "self," no such thing as self.
 We have no self.
 Originally we have no self.
-But we feel as if we have self.
+But we feel as if we have a self.
 And we see as if everything has its own self-nature.
-But there is no such things as self-nature.

-You may say water has its own nature and iron has its own nature, but that nature is conditioned by many con- [partial word: conditions?]-factors.
-That is why water is flowing, iron is hard.
-So, as Buddha said: "All constituent object are-has no self-self-nature."
-The nature is-universal nature takes some particular way of function and under some condition.
-That's all.
-So there is no such thing as self-nature.
+But there is no such thing as self-nature.
+You may say water has its own nature and iron has its own nature, but that nature is conditioned by many factors.
+That is why water is flowing, iron is hot.
+So, as Buddha said: "All constituents objects have no self...no selfnature."
+The nature is...Universal Nature takes some particular way of function under some condition, that's all.
+So there is no such thing as, as self-nature.

-But although-although there is no self-nature, there is some rules.
-The fundamental rules is rules-rule of causality.
+But although, although there is no self-nature, there is some rules.
+The fundamental rule is rule of causality.
 If there is cause there is effect.
 That is the immutable truth.
-And that is, maybe, the only-only truth we can figure out.
-The rest of the truth-truth is there is no special truth.
-To explain in this way is not difficult, and whether-whatever you feel about it, you know, even thought you say there is self-nature, but there is no self-nature.
+And that is, maybe, the only, only truth we can figure out.
+The rest of the truth, truth is...there is no special truth.
+To explain in this way is not difficult, and whether, whatever you feel about it, even thought you say there is self-nature...but there is no self-nature.
 That is very true.
 Excuse me.
-Can you hear me?
+Van you hear me?

-So there is two-two ways of understanding about self-nature.
-Selfnature which exist, and no self-nature as a ultimate-ultimate truth.
+So there is two, two ways of understanding about self-nature.
+Self-nature which exist and no self-nature as a ultimate, ultimate truth.
 And no self-nature as a goal of practice, you know.
-For human being, unless we strive for-unless we make a great effort, it is difficult to realize the self-nature- no self-nature, even though there is no such thing as self-nature.
-For us, I don't know why, you know, it is necessary to practice and to attain no self-nature.
-It is-for us it is something to attain.

-That is why we practice zazen, you know.
-By zazen we can realize-or realization of self-no self-nature will appear-will take place.
+For human beings, unless we strive for, unless we make a great effort, it is difficult to realize the self-nature...no self-nature.
+Even though there is no such thing as self-nature, for us, I don't know why, it is necessary to practice and to attain no selfnature.
+It is, for us it is something to attain.
+That is why we practice zazen you know.
+By zazen we can realize...or realization of self, (I mean) no self-nature, will appear, will take place.
 Without zazen, even though you know that we have no self-nature, it doesn't work.
 That is why we practice zazen.
-And intellectual explanation of no self-nature is to give you some confidence in our practice, you know-to point out the possibility of attaining no self-nature.
-Or even though you don't attain it perfectly, you know, if you-you will find out -you will have some confidence in your practice.
-That is-we have teaching for-we have various explanation for zazen practice.
+And intellectual explanation of no selfnature is to give you some confidence in our practice, to point out the possibility of attaining no self-nature.
+Or even though you don't attain it perfectly, if you...you will find out...you will have some confidence in your practice.
+That is, we have teaching for...we have various explanation for zazen practice.